tomhrr/dale/doc/1-8-init-destroy.md

 Multiple `setf-` functions, supporting different source types, may be defined over a single destination type.

+### `requires-explicit-init`

+If a function named `requires-explicit-init` is defined over a type, then any lexically-scoped variable of that type must be explicitly initialised, regardless of whether an `init` function is also defined over the type.

 ### `destroy`

 Destructors are defined like so: